Karen491/cleanvel-front/README.md

 The following tools are included in this route:
 - table with shortage products
 - detail per product
-- registering a purchase (adding to stock)
+- registering a purchase (adding to stock).
+If the purchase price changes, the app will calculate the average from the old and new price and set that new value as the new purchase price.
 - product transfer

 For each product movement, our app will recalculate inventory values (for stores and categories) if needed.